 To make certain that each girl’s stay at the camp will not only be enjoyable but also truly worthwhile, Road’s End Farm operates on a simple philosophy that emphasizes common sense, teamwork, and respect for the natural world.
 Oftentimes expressed to the campers in the form of widely accepted adages, this approach to living becomes a way of life for them while at the Farm.
 Use your head to save your back; Many hands make light work; What you waste today you’ll want tomorrow; A stitch in time saves nine; and A penny saved is a penny earned are but a sampling of the practical sayings that characterize the passage of time at the end of Jackson Hill Road.

 The practice of citing maxims to convey useful lessons to younger generations has been a hallmark of farm life for time immemorial.
 At Road’s End Farm the custom has been well preserved in the wholehearted belief that such lessons are still highly beneficial to children and as relevant as ever to the needs of society.
 So that these lessons and the goals of the program will not be jeopardized, tobacco, alcohol, and illicit drugs are strictly forbidden at the Farm.
 Mindful that the distractions that abound for young people

 nowadays can easily overshadow the value of what Road’s End Farm has to offer, cell phones* and electronics other than ones dedicated solely to reading or music appreciation are also not allowed.
 Aside from these two steadfast rules, camp life is shaped by flexible guidelines that encourage responsible behavior while excusing honest mistakes and kindly shenanigans.

-*Girls traveling from afar via public transport may leave their cell phones with Abby for the duration of their camp stay thereby having them available for travel purposes and safety.
+*Girls traveling from afar via public transport may leave their cell phones with Abby and Katie for the duration of their camp stay thereby having them available for travel purposes and safety.